Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Few foods ignite nostalgia and comfort, like boiled corn on the cob.
+Few foods ignite nostalgia and comfort like boiled Corn on Cob.
 Whether you enjoy corn with your family or on a cosy picnic with loved ones, the taste and love for corn are universal.

 A Large pot, Salt, Corn on the Cob and Butter.

-Peel the husks: When using fresh corn on the cob, the green husks must be peeled away to reveal the golden kernels.
-Peeling the husk is easy.
-Simply find the grooves of the leaves at the top of the corn and pull away at it.
-In most cases, it will come apart easily; however, there are occasions when you have to apply a little bit of force.
+Set the temperature to medium-high.
+Fill a large pot with water and bring it to a boil.
+Once the water is boiling, add a pinch of salt.
+When using fresh corn on the cob, peel away the green husks to reveal the golden kernels.
+Peeling the husk is straightforward: simply locate the leaf grooves at the top of the corn and pull them away.
+In most cases, the husk will come off easily; however, there may be times when you need to apply a bit of force.

-Add the corn: Put the corn into the water.
-Be careful as you do so.
-Use a cooking tong to lower the corn into the water.
-Ensure the pot is large enough to accommodate all of the corn.
-The water should cover the top of the corn by two inches.
+Place the corn into the water carefully.
+Use cooking tongs to lower the corn into the pot, ensuring that it is large enough to hold all of the corn.
+The water should cover the top of the corn by at least two inches.

 We hope you enjoyed the corn-on-cob recipe.
 Corn on the cob is one of the nicest side dishes to serve on a warm afternoon with the family.
 I’m sure you’re wondering what you can enjoy it with.
 There are many different meals that can be served alongside the corn.
 Consider Grilled beef, Baked chicken, or a Simple Green Salad.
 It’s perfect with protein-based meals.